leonstel/leonstel.github.io/recursive_tree_part2.md

 ### Status
 It all begins by defining a way to tell the leaf what selection types are possible.
 I am a big fan of enum like objects wherever possible this gives create flexibility comparing to hardcoded strings or integers.
-When using typescript I encourage you to heavily use [enums](https://www.typescriptlang.org/docs/handbook/enums.html) or [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) for this.
+When using Typescript I encourage you to heavily use [enums](https://www.typescriptlang.org/docs/handbook/enums.html) or [interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) for this.
 ```
 //leaf.js